Anti-Forging Quantum Data: Cryptographic Verification of Quantum Computational Power: Introduction

-\textbf{Introduction.---} Despite the fact that near-term quantum computers would be noisy and of intermediate scale~\cite{Preskill2018}, they have the potential in performing specific tasks intractable for any classical computer, a status knows as quantum supremacy~\cite{Preskill2012,Lund2017,Terhal2018,YungNSR,arute_quantum_2019}.
+Despite the fact that near-term quantum computers would be noisy and of intermediate scale~\cite{Preskill2018}, they have the potential in performing specific tasks intractable for any classical computer, a status knows as quantum supremacy~\cite{Preskill2012,Lund2017,Terhal2018,YungNSR,arute_quantum_2019}.
 A natural question arises: how could we tell if a remote device is truly quantum or not?
 This question is not only of fundamental interest in nature~\cite{aharonov_is_2012}, but also relevant to many computing protocols involving two parties, namely a verifier and a prover.

-Particularly, in delegated quantum computation, the prover interacts with the verifier in order to convince the verifier to believe that the computational results are indeed from a quantum device.
-One can construct different scenarios with different assumptions.
-For example, one may assume that the verifier can use limited quantum power and quantum communication~\cite{Broadbent2008,Broadbent2010-blind-original,Aharonov2008,Aharonov2017, Fitzsimons2017-verifiable-blind, Fitzsimons2018, Mills2018-it-secure}, or one may allow multiple spatially separated entangled provers ~\cite{Reichardt2013-blind-vazirani, Fitzsimons2018}.
+This question is called verification of quantum computational power, or test of quantumness, and it is a simplified version of the verification of \emph{any} quantum computation.
+In the setting of the general problem, a quantum prover interacts with a classical verifier, in order to convince the verifier that the results are correct for the given problem in \textsf{BQP}; here, \textsf{BQP} is the class of decision problems that a quantum computer can efficiently solve.
+Verification protocols for the general problem can be achieved if certain relaxation is allowed.
+For example, one may assume that the verifier can use limited quantum computational power and quantum communication~\cite{Broadbent2008,Broadbent2010-blind-original,Aharonov2008,Aharonov2017, Fitzsimons2017-verifiable-blind, Fitzsimons2018, Mills2018-it-secure}, or one may allow multiple spatially separated entangled provers ~\cite{Reichardt2013-blind-vazirani, Fitzsimons2018}.
 These protocols can be made secure without any computational assumption.
 However, the caveat is that they may not be applicable to the near-term quantum cloud computing model in practice.

-On the other hand, with standard post-quantum cryptographic assumptions, such as the quantum hardness of the learning-with-errors (LWE) problem~\cite{regev2009lwe}, verification protocols can also be devised~\cite{Mahadev2018, brakerski_cryptographic_2018, alagic_two-message_2019}.
-However, existing quantum cloud computing models involves purely classical clients who can only send out classical descriptions of the quantum circuits to the service provider and receive the resulting statistics of the output bit strings through the internet.
-Again, from the practical point of view, it would be desirable to directly incorporate the verification process into the cloud computing process without much modifications.